-5.2.1 Do recruitment and selection procedures comply with all relevant legislation?
+5.2.1 Does recruitment and selection procedures comply with all relevant legislation?

-There were recruitment and selection policies and procedures in place that adhered to legislation and best practice guidance.
+There were robust recruitment and selection policies and procedures, that adhered to legislative and best practice that ensured suitably skilled and qualified staff work in the practice.

-Mrs Taggart oversees the recruitment and selection of the dental team, approves all staff appointments and is supported by the practice manager.
-Discussion with the practice manager confirmed that she had a clear understanding of the legislation and best practice guidance.
+Mr Thompson oversees the recruitment and selection of the dental team; he approves all staff appointments and is supported by the practice manager.
+Discussion with Mr Thompson and the practice manager confirmed they had a clear understanding of the legislation and best practice guidance.

-A review of the staff register evidenced that four new staff had been recruited since the previous inspection.
+A review of the staff register evidenced that new staff had been recruited since the previous inspection.
 A review of a sample of personnel files of newly recruited staff evidenced that relevant recruitment records had been sought; reviewed and stored as required.